LeeHolmes/statique/README.md

 ### statiqueBaseUri

-The `statiqueAuth` parameter is the URL for the 'comments' container in your Azure Storage account - for example, `https://statiquecomments.blob.core.windows.net/comments`.
+The `statiqueBaseUri` parameter is the URL for the 'comments' container in your Azure Storage account - for example, `https://statiquecomments.blob.core.windows.net/comments`.
 See below for how to configure your Storage account.

 ## Create and Configure your Azure Storage Account